Kursk (film)

 Kursk (UK: Kursk: The Last Mission, US: The Command) is a 2018 disaster drama-thriller film directed by Thomas Vinterberg, based on Robert Moore's book A Time to Die, about the true story of the 2000 Kursk submarine disaster.
 It stars Matthias Schoenaerts, Léa Seydoux, Peter Simonischek, August Diehl, Max von Sydow, and Colin Firth.
-It was the last film featuring von Sydow to be released before his death in March 2020.
+It was the last of von Sydow's films to be released during his lifetime.